baramundisoftware/PS-bConnect/README.md

     $apiCred = Get-Credential -Message "bConnect" -UserName "user@domain.local" Initialize-bConnect -Server "SRV-BARAMUNDI" -Credentials $apiCred

+**Security notice: Do not use common credential, which are also used by other tasks!
+Create a specific user and password for each script and assign only necessary permissions in the bMS.**

 You may also add the switch *-AcceptSelfSignedCertifcate* if you use a self-signed certificate at the bConnect port.

 For more details please visit the [Wiki](https://github.com/baramundisoftware/PS-bConnect/wiki).